Updated August 10, 2023

 Aggressively network with people in the relevant industry!

-Make an effort to network with any industry “insider” who can get you your next break.
+Network with any industry “insider” who can get your next break.

 Networking is not a one-off event to fetch your next job.
 It has to become an ongoing habit.
 Here are some tips you can consider to ease this into your lifestyle:

-- Sign up for those networking events: These could be professional seminars, career fairs, or straightforward industry networking events.
+- Sign up for those networking events: Professional seminars, career fairs, or straightforward industry networking events.

 - Schedule informal networking events: Invite a couple of old colleagues to dinner as you brainstorm better ways to network and progress in the industry.
 You could also use these “events” to stay updated on market trends and become aware of potential employee referrals opportunity.